Iced Coffee vs Iced Latte: the Ultimate Chilled Showdown

 What is iced latte?

-An iced latte is a twist on the classic latte, made with a creamy espresso-base that combines one or two shots of espresso with cold milk and ice.
+An iced latte is a twist on the classic latte, made with a creamy espresso-base that combines one or two shots of espresso with milk and ice.

 It is richer and smoother than iced coffee due to its higher milk content, with a standard milk-to-espresso ratio of 3:1.